engmaths/emat30008/basics.md

 # Python refresher and intro to selected topics

-This part of the unit will cover
+This part is weeks 1-3 of the unit and will cover

 * Refresher on Python and its standard library
 * Introduction to the standard scientific Python libraries
 * Using functions, classes and modules to organise your code
 * Version control with git and github
-* Understanding computational performance
+* Numerical methods for ODEs and inital value problems (Euler and RK4)

-* Profiling and optimisation
+## Week 1: Basics of Python

 1. [Setting up](settingup/)
 1. [Python basics](basics/)